Who are the FCSA UK?

-Range events and competition details can be found here, so if you already shoot target rifle but want to see what you can do beyond the usual 1000 yards then 50cal shooting might be the challenging sport you've been looking for.
+Range events and competition details can be found here, so if you already shoot target rifle but want to see what you can do at 1800M then 50 calibre shooting might be the challenging sport you've been looking for.

-We shoot the same competitions as our American counterparts (check out www.fcsa.org ) and use the same set of competition rules, some of our members also shoot in mainland Europe and Norway as well as here in the UK.
+We shoot the same competitions as our American FCSA counterparts and use the same set of competition rules, along with our own UK 'practical' competition using reactive electronic targets.
+Some of our members also shoot in mainland Europe and compete in the USA.
+We don't just shoot .50, we also compete with other large calibres, and most smaller calibres are welcome at our range bookings.

 What is 50cal?